How to Build a Prediction Market Platform Like Polymarket

 Seamless wallet connectivity is non-negotiable for a blockchain prediction market platform.
 Support MetaMask, WalletConnect, and Coinbase Wallet as your baseline.
 Additionally, consider integrating account abstraction solutions that allow users to pay gas fees in stablecoins or sponsor gas costs entirely for new user acquisition campaigns.

-Moreover, social login options powered by embedded wallet SDKs can dramatically lower the barrier for mainstream users who are unfamiliar with managing private keys directly.
+Moreover, social login options powered by embedded wallet SDKs dramatically lower the barrier for mainstream users unfamiliar with managing private keys directly.
+This single feature can double your addressable user base in the first six months post-launch.

 Oracle Integration and Automated Market Resolution